Illinois Academic Librarian of the Year Award

 Nominees do not have to meet all the above criteria.

-The recipient will receive a certificate, a financial award totaling $500, and have name and date added to the plaque at the Illinois State Library.
+The recipient will receive a certificate, a financial award totaling $500, and have their name added to the plaque at the Illinois State Library.

 The nominator’s statement of support should address all criteria under the individual awards as outlined.
 Nominator must submit the nomination form and attach all support statements, letters, and documentation, etc. required by the award’s criteria.
 ILA must receive all nominations by May 15.